WeTransfer/wetransfer_ruby_sdk/README.md

 # WeTransfer Ruby SDK

-An open source Ruby SDK for the WeTransfer Public API
+The Ruby SDK that makes interacting with WeTransfer's Public API a breeze

+This gem can be used to create transfers (as seen on WeTransfer.com) and boards (as seen in our [iOS app](https://itunes.apple.com/app/apple-store/id765359021?pt=10422800&ct=wetransfer-developer-portal&mt=8) and [Android app](https://play.google.com/store/apps/details?id=com.wetransfer.app.live&referrer=utm_source%3Dwetransfer%26utm_medium%3Ddeveloper-portal) ) alike.

 For your API key and additional info please visit our [developer portal](https://developers.wetransfer.com).